JeppeSS/Game-Development-Journey/Chapter-3/doc.md

 ```

 Bravo!
 Your first coding spell has been cast, and it works like a charm!

-Certainly, I'd be happy to help you add the last section to your chapter "Theory: From Code to Computer Understanding."
-This section should provide a high-level overview, easily understandable to people with zero programming knowledge.
-Here's a draft for the last section:

----

 ## Theory: From Code to Computer Understanding